Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 # Troubleshooting

-If you are running into issues, please check following for assistnat:
+If you are running into issues, please check following for assistant:

 1. Ensure your setup is good
    1. On CPU make sure this work: [https://azuremarketplace.microsoft.com/en-us/marketplace/apps/azure-iot.simulated-temperature-sensor?tab=Overview](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/azure-iot.simulated-temperature-sensor?tab=Overview)